PlaceEnglish Topographic name for someone who lived in or near the main market square.

 RougeauFrench Diminutive of Rouge, a nickname for someone with a ruddy complexion.

-RouseEnglish nickname for a person with red hair, from Middle English, Old French rous ‘red(-haired)’
+RouseEnglish From a nickname for a person with red hair or a ruddy complexion, derived from Old French rous "red", from Latin russus "red, reddish-brown".

 RowleyEnglish Anglo Saxon Name- locational, comes from several places in England such as in Devonshire, Yorkshire, County Durham and Staffordshire.
 It means ' rough wood or clearing', from the Old English 'run' meaning rough and 'leah', meaning clearing in a wood.